automatiko-io/automatiko-examples/event-streams-orders/README.md

 ## Overview

 this is an example showing event stream use cases backed by workflow.
-It uses Automatik project to build self described service that makes use of Apache Kafka as event source.
+It uses Automatiko project to build self described service that makes use of Apache Kafka as event source.

 See complete description of this example [here](https://automatikio.com/component-main/0.0.0/examples/orders.html)